Inside LA - The Los Angeles Lowdown

 During the five weeks he spent there he brought three prostitutes back to his room, where he raped and murdered them.
 Johann, also known as ‘Jack’, had been convicted of murder in Austria, but was released in 1990 after a public campaign to free him.
 He then got a job for an Austrian magazine reporting on – of all things – crime and prostitution in LA.
 Even more incredibly he was a guest of the LAPD on ride-alongs, as they patrolled the red-light district, which was how he identified his future victims.

-Bearing all this in mind you can imagine that, in February 2013, when residents at the hotel began to complain about the tap water looking cloudy and tasting weird, the hotel management weren’t particularly concerned.
+Bearing all this in mind you can imagine that, in February 2013, when residents at the hotel began to complain about the tap water looking cloudy and tasting weird, the front desk wasn’t particularly concerned.
 In fact, management completely ignored these murmurings of discontent until the water pressure began to drop.
-At that point a maintenance worker examined the roof water tanks and discovered the decomposing body of a young woman inside one of the tanks.
-She’d been there for nearly three weeks.
+At that point a maintenance worker examined the roof water tanks and discovered the decomposing body of a young woman inside one of them.
+She’d been inside it for nearly three weeks.

 Further investigation revealed that the deceased was a Canadian tourist by the name of Elisa Lam, a guest of the hotel which, at the time, had created a separate budget hostel section of the building and branded it Stay On Main.
 Then an elevator surveillance video, recorded on the night that it seems she died, was found.
 In the video Lam is seen jumping in and out of the elevator and talking to someone else – a person that cannot be seen.
 Some have speculated that she was on drugs, but the autopsy found none in her system.
 Nor were there any signs on her body of a physical struggle or injuries.